Man in the Iron Mask: Italian diplomat

 George Agar-Ellis reached the conclusion that Mattioli was the Man in the Iron Mask when he reviewed documents extracted from French archives in the 1820s.
 His book, published in English in 1826, was translated into French and published in 1830.
 German historian Wilhelm Broecking came to the same conclusion independently seventy years later.
-Robert Chambers' Book of Days supports the claim and places Matthioli in the Bastille for the last 13 years of his life.
-Since that time, letters sent by Saint-Mars, which earlier historians missed, indicate that Mattioli was held only at Pignerol and Sainte-Marguerite and was not at Exilles or the Bastille and, therefore, it is argued that he can be discounted.
+Robert Chambers' Book of Days supports the claim and places Mattioli in the Bastille for the last 13 years of his life.
+Since that time, letters sent by Saint-Mars, which earlier historians missed, indicate that Mattioli was held only at Pignerol and Sainte-Marguerite and was not at Exilles or the Bastille and, therefore, it is argued that he must be discounted.

 French general

 In 1890, Louis Gendron, a French military historian, came across some coded letters and passed them on to Étienne Bazeries in the French Army's cryptographic department.
 After three years, Bazeries managed to read some messages in the Great Cipher of Louis XIV.
 One of them referred to a prisoner and identified him as General Vivien de Bulonde.
 One of the letters written by Louvois made specific reference to de Bulonde's crime.

 At the Siege of Cuneo in 1691, Bulonde was concerned about enemy troops arriving from Austria and ordered a hasty withdrawal, leaving behind his munitions and wounded men.
 Louis XIV was furious and in another of the letters specifically ordered him "to be conducted to the fortress at Pignerol where he will be locked in a cell and under guard at night, and permitted to walk the battlements during the day with a 330 309."
 It has been suggested that the 330 stood for masque and the 309 for full stop.
 However, in 17th-century French avec un masque would mean "in a mask".

 Some believe that the evidence of the letters means that there is now little need for an alternative explanation of the man in the mask.
 Other sources, however, claim that Bulonde's arrest was no secret and was actually published in a newspaper at the time.
-Bulonde was released by order of the king on 11 December 1691.
+Bulonde was released by order of the King on 11 December 1691.
 His death is also recorded as happening in 1709, six years after that of the man in the mask.